 FAQs

-Can Ragdoll cats be trained to walk on a leash?
+Can Ragdoll cats be trained like dogs?

 Are there any training techniques I should avoid?